 The contractor is not required to discharge (move out) and readmit a resident for absences of less then twenty-one consecutive days.
 The contractor must:

-(1) Note an absence in a resident's record when a resident is absent from the boarding home for more than seventy-two consecutive hours;
+(1) Note an absence in a resident's record when a resident is absent from the assisted living facility for more than seventy-two consecutive hours;

 (2) Obtain department approval for payment for social leave in excess of eighteen calendar days per year;